OilerNetwork/pitchlake-launcher/README.md

 1. cd into submodule directory
 2. create a new branch: `git checkout -b my-branch`
-3. make changes and commit them: `git commit -am 'my changes'`
+3. make changes and commit them
 4. push to remote: `git push origin my-branch`
 5. open a PR in the submodule's remote repo